-Why is DATA-DRIVEN retail important?
+Why is data-driven retail important?

 Businesses have to stay flexible.
-A company that never progresses—never improves upon its business model, advertising strategies, or brand image—will inevitably get left behind as customers, the market, and the world itself change around it.
+A company that never progresses—never improves upon its business model, marketing strategies, or brand image—will inevitably get left behind as customers, the market, and the world itself change around it.

 Businesses need to adapt and evolve because the wants, needs, and preferences of customers are always evolving.
 But how do managers and executives know what to change and how to move forward?

 In the past, this was largely a game of trial-and-error.
 Higher-ups would do their best to “listen” to the market and try to get inside the head of the customer.
 Sometimes it worked, but often it didn’t.
 Today, there is a much better way to steer the course of your business and stay current in dynamic markets.
 It’s called data-driven decision making.

 Data is all around us, and more is created every time a customer interacts with your business.
 In recent years, technologies such as Customer Data Platforms (CDPs) have been developed to capture and analyze this data to figure out what it says about what shoppers like and want and need.
 Implanting data science in retail settings means that managers and owners can now really listen to customers and make targeted improvements that will increase customer satisfaction.

 Data-driven retail is becoming the norm in many segments of the market as businesses realize the tangible improvements in sales and customer retention rates this data use is causing.
 Using this software and entering in the data-driven mindset is going to be crucial for all businesses as time goes on.
 Staying competitive, agile, and current is all going to depend on how well you can get this technology to work for you.
 The time to research and get familiar with this tech is now, and spending a little time and energy on learning could mean happier customers and bigger sales in the future.

 The classic retail data strategy is composed of four parts: collection, compilation, analysis, and presentation.
 This is how customer actions are transformed into insights that managers and execs can use to improve their businesses.